clercjs/clerc/README.md

 Hiroki Osame's [`cleye`](https://github.com/privatenumber/cleye) is an awesome tool for building CLI apps.
 Its name sounds quite nice, so I also found an English name `Clerc` for this package =)

-# 💰 Sponsor

-Please support me on Afdian (爱发电), a Chinese sponsorship platform.
-Link: <https://afdian.net/@so1ve>

-(BTW, how to request GitHub sponsors?)

 ## 📝 License

 [MIT](./LICENSE).
 Made with ❤️ by [Ray](https://github.com/so1ve)